StevenElsworth/PhD_thesis/README.md

 # PhD_thesis
-Code to recreate figures throughout my PhD thesis.
+Code to recreate the figures throughout my PhD thesis.

 ## Introduction
 This chapter contains no figures.